isomerpages/moe-cjc/_admission/Info for JC1 Student & Parents/Orientation Programme 2026.md

 third_nav_title: Info for JC1 Student & Parents
 variant: tiptap
 ---
-<h4>4 to 6 February 2026 (Orientation)</h4>
+<h4>Orientation (4 to 6 February 2026) and Matriculation (9 to 13 Feb 2026)</h4>
-<h4>9 to 13 February 2026 (Matriculation)</h4>
 <p>To welcome our new students and help you settle into the CJC family, the
-college has specially organised an Orientation and Matriculation Programme for all JC1 students joining the school.
-JC1 students are expected to participate actively in the activities so that you can familiarise yourself with the college’s academic and co-curricular programmes as well as bond with your seniors and other JC1 students.&nbsp;
+college has specially organised an Orientation Programme for all JC1 students joining the school.
+Active participation is important so that you are able to familiarise yourself with the college’s academic and co-curricular programmes as well as bond with your seniors and peers from your cohort.&nbsp;
 <br>
 </p>
-<p>Please take note of the following details:</p>
+<p>Please note the following details:</p>
 <ul data-tight="true" class="tight">
 <li>
-<p>Morning assembly begins at 7.40am daily during Orientation and Matriculation.
+<p>Morning assembly begins at 7.40am daily during Orientation.
+Please report
-Please report by 7.30am at the Auditorium.&nbsp;</p>
+by 7.30am at the Auditorium.&nbsp;</p>
 </li>
 <li>
 <p>You are expected to be present and punctual for all activities.
 Attendance